Many good character traits and positive qualities need to be observed and experienced to be fully understood by a child.

-Most parents would like their children to grow up to be healthy, happy individuals who show respect and consideration for others.
-However, many good character qualities cannot be taught, they need to be experienced, which is why positive role models are extremely important.
+Most parents would like their children (and hopefully all children) to grow up to be healthy, happy individuals who show respect and consideration for others.
+However, many good character traits or positive qualities cannot just be taught.

 Related Article: How Do Positive Role Models Affect Our Youth and Communities?

 Who are role models?